Pelosi unveils new anti-Trump message calling president 'immoral, unethical, corrupt and unpatriotic'

 “President Trump is taking extraordinary and unprecedented measures to conceal information about himself and to cover-up his Administration’s dangerous and secretive activities from the public.
 This is part of a massive, unprecedented and growing pattern of obstruction,” it reads.

-The statement then goes on to level a number of other charges at the president, accusing him of abusing his power, threatening national security, weakening democracy, and flaunting the precedent set by previous presidents.
+The statement then goes on to level a number of other charges at the president, accusing him of abusing his power, threatening national security, weakening democracy and flouting the precedent set by previous presidents.

 PELOSI FACES MOUNTING TRUMP IMPEACHMENT PRESSURE FROM DEM RANKS AFTER MUELLER REPORT